badge

 Reports on visits to Aberdare in 2003

-Since we left Aberdare the town has changed a lot, and it is well worth a visit in its own right, not just for nostalgic reasons.
-It’s developing into a pleasant valley town, and the scenery is especially nice in the spring and early summer as shown below.
-Here are some pictorial reports of recent visits, with emphasis on items relevant to our school days.
-If anyone has any other modern photos and captions, relevant to the old school, that they would like to add please send them to me and I will add them.
+Since we left Aberdare in 1964 the town has changed a lot, and if you no longer live there it is well worth a visit in its own right, not just for nostalgic reasons.
+There has been a dramatic transformation from the days of the phurnacite plant, polluted rivers, and there has been an explosion of green vegetation on the hillsides.
+The scenery is especially nice in the spring and early summer as shown below.
+Here are some pictorial reports of past visits, with emphasis on items relevant to our school days.
+If anyone has any other modern photos and captions, relevant to the old school, that they would like to add please send them in — contact details are on the Home Page.

 Click on the thumbnails to view the full size pictures.